-I hope they don’t succeed in destroying JRE.
+I'm glad the Establishment didn't succeed in destroying JRE during COVID.
 It’s pretty much the only way I stay informed to the extent I want to be informed.

 I agree with Nassim Taleb’s observation that there’s no reason to read the daily news, and it’s not good for you.
 If there’s anything truly worth knowing, it will reach your ears somehow.